All Episodes

 Let me say one more thing, and that is concern that we have over fundamentalist Islamic sex taking over.

-And I think it's very real that we do not understand uh the ebb and flow of the currents in the Middle East.
+And I think it's very real that we do not understand the ebb and flow of the currents in the Middle East.

 I think perhaps we don't understand this.

-And one thing that needs to be looked at is that border with the tunnels between Gaza and Egypt, and whether the military is still able to keep weapons from flowing both ways.
+And one thing that needs to be looked at is that border with the tunnels between Gaza and Egypt and whether the military is still able to keep weapons from flowing both ways.

 1979.